- Indian Ocean

-Camping is a popular option for travellers too and renting a campervan is an inexpensive way to sort out accommodation while travelling from A to B. The best thing to do when planning a road trip in New Zealand is to grab a map, do some reading and draw up a rough itinerary.
+Camping is a popular option for travellers too and hiring a campervan in New Zealand is an inexpensive way to sort out accommodation while travelling from A to B. The best thing to do when planning a road trip in New Zealand is to grab a map, do some reading and draw up a rough itinerary.

 New Zealand is known as a brilliant road trip destination, but it also boasts an excellent public transport system with incredible rail journeys and cruises.
 If driving isn’t an option, it’s possible to explore every corner of these enchanting islands.
 There are local and long-distance bus and coach services, regular train services and the opportunity to enjoy scenic boat trips in spectacular locations.